European-XFEL/Karabo/doc/concepts/acknowledgement_service.rst

 .. note::

-	You should take care to misuse the acknowledgement service for a lot of 'are you sure' type messages.
+	You should take care not to misuse the acknowledgement service for a lot of 'are you sure' type messages.
 Rather than relying on a human to take the right action you should catch improper inputs and act accordingly in a programmatic fashion.